masgeek/android-signing-plugin/README.md

 ## Usage

 Before adding a _Sign APKs_ build step to a job, you must configure a certificate credential using the Credentials Plugin's UI.
-As of this wrtiting, this plugin requires a password-protected PKCS12 keystore containing a private key entry protected by the same password.
+As of this writing, this plugin requires a password-protected PKCS12 keystore containing a single private key entry protected by the same password.
 This will probably change in a future version to allow password-free keys or keys with separate passwords.

-As of this writing, you must set the environment variable `ANDROID_ZIPALIGN` in Jenkins to the path of the [`zipalign`](https://developer.android.com/studio/command-line/zipalign.html) executable provided with the Android Build Tools SDK package, .e.g, `${ANDROID_HOME}/build-tools/25.0.2/zipalign`.
+This plugin will attempt to find the Android SDK's [`zipalign`](https://developer.android.com/studio/command-line/zipalign.html) by way of the `ANDROID_HOME` environment variable.
+It searches for the latest version of the `build-tools` package installed in your SDK.
+Alternatively, you can set the overriding `ANDROID_ZIPALIGN` environment variable to the path of the `zipalign` executable you prefer, e.g., `${ANDROID_HOME}/build-tools/25.0.2/zipalign`.
 This therefore implies that whatever Jenkins node is performing the build has access to an installed Android SDK, which is likely the case if you built your APK in a Jenkins job as well.

 Once the prerequisites are setup, you can now add the _Sign APKs_ build step to a job.
 The configuration UI is fairly straight forward.
 Select the certificate